How to Start a Clothing Brand // Complete Guide

 • Initial Samples: Create initial samples using your chosen fabrics and trims.
 This first round of samples lets you see your designs in physical form.

-• Fitting and Adjustments: Conduct fittings to assess each piece's look and feel and make necessary adjustments to improve fit, comfort, and style.
+• Fitting and Adjustments: Conduct fittings to assess the look and feel of each piece and make necessary adjustments to enhance fit, comfort, and style.

 • Tech Packs: Prepare detailed tech packs for manufacturers.
 These documents should include technical drawings, measurements, material specifications, and construction details.